Single item limit insurance

 Items that you take with you when you leave the house, such as watches, phones and tablets, are considered higher risk.

-Personal possessions insurance will cover your personal belongings when you’re out and about.
-Some contents insurance policies include personal possessions cover as standard, while others won’t.
 Check your policy documents to see what cover you have.
-If you’re not covered, you can usually add personal possessions insurance to your existing contents insurance for an additional cost.
+If you’re not covered, you can usually add personal possessions insurance to your existing contents insurance for an extra cost.

 Without knowing how much your belongings are worth, there’s a risk that you’ll end up paying more than you need for your contents insurance.
 Or that you’ll be underinsured when you come to make a claim.
-And if your insurance provider suspects that you’ve deliberately underestimated the value of your contents, they could refuse to pay out or reduce the amount they’re willing to pay.

 Is getting my jewellery valued worth the expense?